nicolai86/traq/README.md

 `$ traq foo`: creates an entry for #foo at todays date

-`$ traq stop`: appends the special stop delimitor to todays file
+`$ traq stop`: appends the special stop delimiter to todays file

 `$ traq`: echo the content of todays file to stdout.
 If the file does not exist, nothing is echoed.